Who Is Responsible for Data in the Cloud?

 It’s a grey area for sure.
 The cloud is still in its infancy and despite the speed of its growth and the urgency of user adoption, certain key issues like compliance and responsibility, have been left to chance by cloud users.

-Recent high-profile data breaches, personal information thefts and large-scale hacks have proven that we can’t afford to leave responsibility to chance.
+Recent high-profile data breaches, personal information thefts and large-scale hacks have proven that we can’t afford to leave the responsibility to chance.
 So who is responsible for protecting your personal information in the cloud?
 Is it you, or the cloud provider?
 And what does the law say in the event of a data breach or misuse of your personal data in the cloud?

 Well, while you might assume that your cloud provider is responsible for the safety of your data once you entrust it to the cloud, you are, in fact still liable.

 Under current legislation, the cloud provider is merely a ‘processor’ of that data, while you remain ‘controller’.

 New regulation expected in October 2015 will demand must stricter security from controllers in the way they handle cloud-based data.
 In the new EU General Data Protection Regulation (GDPR) framework, businesses using the cloud will have to appoint an in-house data protection officer, appropriately trained in compliance, how to conduct security audits and deal with data breaches.
 When the EU directive comes into effect, the Information Commissioner’s Office (ICO) will be able to find companies that breach the Data Protection Act.